Exploring The Harmonic Major Scale: Definition, Construction, Modes, Chords, And Applications

 On the other hand, the Harmonic Major Scale takes a different approach.
 Instead of raising the seventh degree, it keeps it as a major seventh above the tonic.
 This alteration gives the scale a brighter and more major tonality compared to the Harmonic Minor Scale.

 The chord qualities derived from these scales also differ.
 In the key of A Harmonic Minor, the derived from the scale are A Minor, B Diminished, C Major, D Minor, E Major, F Major, and G# Diminished.
-However, when we apply the Harmonic Major Scale, the chords derived from it are A Major, B Diminished, C Major, D Minor, E Diminished, F Major, and G# Diminished.
+However, when we apply the Harmonic Major Scale, the derived from it are A Major, B Diminished, C Major, D Minor, E Diminished, F Major, and G# Diminished.
 Here, we can see the change in the third and sixth degrees of the scale, where the E Major chord in the Harmonic Minor Scale becomes E Diminished in the Harmonic Major Scale.

 In summary, the Harmonic Major Scale distinguishes itself from both the Major Scale and the Harmonic Minor Scale through its unique interval structure and chord qualities.
 By incorporating elements from both scales, it offers a fresh and distinctive sound that can be utilized in various musical contexts.